 - 1. A student could be placed on academic probation when the course grade falls below an 85% at any point in time during a semester.
-Progression in the ASR program requires a grade of 85% or better in all courses with RAD prefix; with the exception of RAD 299, which can be repeated once the following semester. - 1.
+Progression in the ASR program requires a grade of 85% or better in all courses with RAD prefix; with the exception of RAD 299 (RAD 298), which can be repeated once the following semester. - a.
 Academic probation can decrease the student's clinical practicum grade. - 2.
-No incomplete grades will be given in the coursework, with the exception of RAD 299.
+No incomplete grades will be given in the coursework, with the exception of RAD 299 (RAD 298).
 All coursework must be completed successfully by the last day of the semester to progress in the ASR program unless mitigating circumstances arise.
+Which is reviewed on a case-by-case basis and complies with the college's policy for incomplete grades.
+Achievement of a final grade below 85% in any course with a RAD prefix; with the exception of RAD 299 or RAD 298, which can be repeated once the following semester that course, or course equivalent is offered.
+RAD 299 is not offered after the spring of 2025.
+It will be offered as RAD 297 and RAD 298 in its place in the AY 2025-2026.
+Due to the teach-out plan, if there is no longer a capstone course offered, the student will need to meet certain requirements and benchmarks before they are approved to take the ARRT registry.

-Which is reviewed on a case-by-case basis and complies with the college's policy for incomplete grades. - 3.
-In the first semester RAD 121 course, students must pass all lab evaluations with an 85% or better.
+- a.
+In the RAD 121 course, students must pass all lab evaluations with an 85% or better.
 If students demonstrate skills that are "unacceptable" or "needs major improvement" in one or more asterisked areas of the lab evaluation, an automatic failure will occur.
 Students will have one opportunity to repeat a failed lab evaluation.
-Failure on the second attempt is an automatic dismissal.

-- 2. In the first semester, if a student fails a laboratory evaluation on the first attempt in two sections of RAD 121, they will be put on academic probation for the remainder of the semester.
-The next failed evaluation will result in automatic dismissal. - 3.
+Failure on the second attempt is an automatic dismissal. - 3.
+If a student fails a laboratory evaluation on the first attempt in two sections of RAD 121, they will be put on academic probation for the remainder of the semester.
+The next failed evaluation will result in automatic dismissal. - 4.
 Incomplete course work or clinical hours within the ASR course of study.
 Mitigating circumstances will be reviewed by the program director and RSI chair.